10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 Chureito Pagoda

-The best Mt Fuji views can be seen from the observation deck in front of the Chureito Pagoda in Arakurayama Sengen Park.
+The most iconic Mt Fuji photo spot is the observation deck in front of the Chureito Pagoda in Arakurayama Sengen Park.

 This recognisable photo of the Chureito Pagoda with Mount Fuji framed in the background, often with cherry blossoms in the foreground, is one of the most iconic spots in Japan and splashed across tourist guidebooks about Japan worldwide.